brunomaga/brunomaga.github.io/_posts/2019-11-12-Bayesian-Linear-Regression.md

 ## Closed-form solution for Bayesian Linear Regression

-Insted of computing a point estimate via MLE or MAP, a special case of Bayesian optimization is the linear regression with normal priors and posterior.
+Instead of computing a point estimate via MLE or MAP, a special case of Bayesian optimization is the linear regression with normal priors and posterior.
 In this case, *the posterior has an analytical solution*.
 This approach is utilized very commonly, mainly since the result is not an estimation, and computing the analytical solution for the posteriors is *extremelly fast* to compute even for very large datasets and dimensionality.

 We assume all our weights are drawn from a gaussian distribution and can be independent (if covariance matrix is diagonal) or not (otherwise).
 In practice, we start with the prior $p(w) \thicksim \mathcal{N}(m_0, S_0)$, with mean vector $m_0$, and (positive semi-definite) covariance matrix $S_0$ (following the variable notation found on [Chris Bishop's PRML book]({{ site.resources_permalink }})).